Sophia Metz

-Sophia Metz (born 1986) is a French businesswoman.
-She is a co-founder of Meltdown.
-Previously, she served as the head of Meltdown.
+Sophia Metz (born 1986) is a French entrepreneur and technology advocate.
+She is a co-founder of Meltdown and defense-technology company Biostream.

 Biography

 Sophia Metz, born in France in 1986, grew up in a gaming-enthusiast family.
 As a teenager, she developed coding skills and co-founded Barcraft Europe with friends, enabling bars to stream esports.
 For a brief period, she has also worked as a music photographer and advertiser.

-Metz is the co-founder of an e-sports bar chain, named Meltdown.
+Metz is the co-founder of an esports bar chain, named Meltdown.
 In 2012, she opened a bar in Paris's République district, and due to its success, expanded to Berlin and London in 2013.
 The demand for similar establishments led to the Meltdown's franchising, starting in Montpellier.
-As of 2019, there are twenty-three Meltdown bars in cities such as Dijon, Nantes, Marseille, Toulouse, and Nancy.
+In 2019, there were twenty-three Meltdown bars in cities such as Dijon, Nantes, Marseille, Toulouse, and Nancy.

 In 2019, Sophia Metz partnered with Mikkey Dee to launch Alabama, a rock-themed bar.

+Later, she started Biostream, a company developing wearable technologies that use AI-based sensor fusion to detect medical emergencies in real time.
+The system analyses physiological and contextual signals in combat environments and transmits alerts with the casualty's location to help medics organise and prioritise evacuation.
+The development of such systems has been discussed in the context of the Russo-Ukrainian war, where artillery, mines and drone strikes produce large numbers of blast injuries requiring rapid triage.

+Metz has been described as active in advocating Western investment in Ukrainian defense innovation.